portsoc/hangman-in-branches/README.md

 Our aim in this branch is to move some of the resources (functions and variables) from our `client` folder to the `server` one.
 More specifically, we want to move `gameState` and all functions that update it from `client/index.js` to `server/svr.js`.

-So for example, we don't want the client to access parts of the game that we would like to keep secret (e.g., the word to be guessed).
+So for example, we don't want the client to read parts of the game that we would like to keep secret (e.g., the word to be guessed).
-Additionally, the user cannot update the game's state (e.g., they cannot remove elements of the `misses` array).
+Additionally, we don't want the user to update the game's state (e.g., they should not be able to remove elements of the `misses` array).

 Our app would be useless if everything is hidden from the client.
 So we are also going to update the client so that it sends a request to get resources that the server offers.